jkrshnmenon/jkrshnmenon.github.io/_posts/2025-09-07-asisctf25fileno.md

 ## The challenge
 We're given all the usual stuff for a kernel challenge including the `bzImage`, `rootfs.ext4`, a `run` script and the source code for the vulnerable kernel module.

-Here's the important bits from the module:
+Here's the important bit from the module:
 ```c
 typedef struct {
   int fd;